 Cost of Goods Sold

-Statutorily defined cost of goods sold generally includes costs related to the acquisition and production of tangible personal property and real property.
-There are other costs of goods sold allowances for certain industries.
-Taxable entities that only sell services will generally not have a cost of goods sold deduction.
+Cost of goods sold generally includes costs related to the acquisition and production of tangible personal property and real property.
+There are other cost of goods sold allowances for certain industries.
+Taxable entities that only sell services will not generally have a cost of goods sold deduction.

 The compensation deduction includes the following: